 Step Action 1 Open the mySchneider app.
-2 In the search field at the top of the Product Catalog page: • Enter the commercial reference of the product to search for • or press the QR code icon in the search box [25] and scan the QR code on the front face of the product to search for.
+2 In the search field at the top of the Product Catalog page, do one of the following actions: • enter the commercial reference of the product to search for • press the QR code icon in the search box and scan the QR code on the front face of the product to search for.
 3 When the page of the commercial reference searched for opens, scroll down and select Green Premium .
 4 The Green Premium documents attached to the product are listed on the Green Premium page.
-Select the required document to consult or download it.
+Select the required document to refer to or download it.